 Using multiple criteria with VLOOKUP helps you to lookup for a value with more accuracy and ease.
 Just like we have done in the above example.

 And, the best part is that combining two different criteria is no big deal, it’s simple and easy.
-I hope you found this formula tip useful and it will help you in your work.
+I hope you found this formula helpful tip and that it will help you in your work.